 Any time throughout the dry months from April to December.
 The mountain is closed for hiking throughout the rainy season from January to March.
-At rainy the season, we provide Senaru Panorama Walk, Gili Kondo island camping – snorkeling and hiking Pergasingan Hill Sembalun.
+During rainy the season, we provide Senaru Panorama Walk, Gili Kondo island camping – snorkeling, and hiking Pergasingan Hill Sembalun.

 Q: What is the difficulty level of the trek?